19hours/sg-statutes/Acts/Income Tax Act.md

 46\.—(1) Any tax —

-\*(a) which a person has deducted or is entitled to deduct from any dividend under section 44 or has deducted from any interest or other payment under section 45, 45A, 45C, 45D, 45E(1)(a), 45GAor45Hor has deducted from any remuneration under section 45B;
+(a) which a person has deducted or is entitled to deduct from any dividend under section 44 or has deducted from any interest or other payment under section 45, 45A, 45C, 45D, 45E(1)(a), 45GA or 45H or has deducted from any remuneration under section 45B;

-\*The words initalicsin paragraph (a) will have effect when section 202 of the Casino Control Act is brought into operation.
+[10/2006 wef 02/04/2008]

 (b) applicable to the share to which any person is entitled in the income of —